VSWORK-admin/vsvrsdk/ILruntimeSample_VScode/README_en.md

     ]
 }
 ```
-Enter the scene in VSVRDevTool, enable debug mode, and you can set breakpoints for debugging.
+After entering the scene in VSVRDevTool, you can enable debug mode to set breakpoints for debugging.
+The port used for debugging will incrementally change from 56001 to 56100 with each run.
+If you need to set breakpoints, you'll need to change the corresponding port in launch.json.
+You can view the port number in VSVRDevTool.

 #### 2.6 AI-Assisted Development